marckleinebudde/titan.TestPorts.SocketCANasp/README.md

 # Setup of virtual can vcan0
 sudo ip link add dev vcan0 type vcan
-# set it up at as a canfd can interface
+# set it up at as a canfd capable can interface
 sudo ip link set vcan0 mtu 72
 sudo ip link set vcan0 up

-# Setup of virtual can vcan1
-sudo ip link add dev vcan1 type vcan sudo ip link set vcan1 up

-# example configuration of a physical can bus interface
+# or create a physical can interface
-#sudo ip link set can0 up type can bitrate 1000000
+# sudo ip link set can0 up type can bitrate 1000000

 ifconfig